top of page

-They may do only local rides, or meal deliveries, or take neighbors as far as Ellsworth or Bangor.
+• They may choose only local rides or meal deliveries, while others take Neighbors as far as Ellsworth or Bangor.

 Whatever their situation or preferences, one thing is certain: our drivers are caring, compassionate people who volunteer their time and resources to help their island neighbors!